 Australia’s Kosciuszko National Park is a home to the nation’s highest ground, and its landscapes are uniquely attractive, if not always particularly dramatic.
-Well, that impression changed after climbing the isolated peak of Mount Sentinel (1900m), which provides excellent views of the so called Western Ranges.
+Well, that impression changed after climbing the isolated peak of Mount Sentinel (1900m), which provides excellent views of the so called Western Fall.
 Mostly out of reach for the casual day hiker, I hadn’t seen these rugged and sometimes near vertical drop offs before.
 But the Sentinel happens to stick out in the middle of it all, and hence provides some of the best views on all of the mainland.

 It can be visited on a moderate day walk along the Main Range track starting at Charlotte Pass.
 However we decided to do a loop including Blue Lake, Little Twynam (2131m), and Mt Twynam (2196m).
 A full day’s walk including some off-track sections, but definitely one of the best walks we’ve done.
 Blue Lake is mainland Australia’s best example of a cirque lake, and visiting it alone already makes for a good day walk.

 There’ll be various attractive wildflowers in bloom if you do this walk in summer, as we did.
 You’d definitely need crampons if you did it in winter, and I suspect snow shoes too.
 I tried to do something like this walk in Autumn but had to leave out the Sentinel due to poor visibility and crazy strong winds.
 Pictures from that day here.
 Track notes at the end.

 Mount Sentinel via Blue Lake & Mt Twynam: The Scenery

 There was significant bush fire smoke in the air on the day we did this walk, and hence some of my photos look a bit hazy.
 I’ve sharpened most of them up to try and reduce this.